SaeedehNasrinJamali/MEPS-Severity-Model-R/README.md

-# MEPS Severity Modeling in R — GLM + XGBoost
+# MEPS Severity Modeling in R, GLM + XGBoost

 This is an end-to-end R project that cleans MEPS data, engineers features, builds a **Gamma GLM (log link)** as a classic actuarial baseline, and adds a **tree-based XGBoost** model as a non-linear benchmark.
 The repository includes data cleaning, winsorization, train/test evaluation, model diagnostics, hyperparameter tuning, and interpretability.